Why Managing Time?

 - Turn off phone notifications (or switch to Do Not Disturb mode)

-- Disable desktop pop-ups (email, Slack, social media, etc.)
+- Disable desktop pop-ups (email, social media, etc.)

 - Tidy your desk before you begin work.